Roboy/roboy_smells/classification/README.md

 ### 1. Recurrent Models
 These models have the property to learn from sequential data by taking into account historical data.
 We assume that our sensor data contains informative patterns in the course of the channels before saturating.
 This way the classifier can make predictions before the sensor is fully saturated.
 For the recurrent layer we tried both, simple RNN layers as well as Long short-term memory (LSTM) layers that are able to learn which information should be remembered.
 [1]
 Both models consist in this recurrent layer followed by 1 - 2 fully connected layers.
 Furthermore we made experiments with both stateful and stateless models.
-More information about stateful models can be found [here] (https://www.tensorflow.org/guide/keras/rnn).
+More information about stateful models can be found [here](https://www.tensorflow.org/guide/keras/rnn).

 Our best performing model architecture consists in a stateful LSTM layer followed by a fully connected layer that returns logits for the different classes at each time step, which we call SmelLSTM.